 IV.
-Watershed Options (To be Completed Post-Discovery)
+Watershed Options

-In conjunction with the assessment of risk, need, and the availability of topographic data, as well as the input of stakeholders within in this Watershed, future projects within the Name of Watershed Watershed are recommended.
+In conjunction with the assessment of risk, need, and the availability of topographic data, as well as the input of stakeholders within in this Watershed, future projects within Valencia County are recommended.
 FEMA looks to promote mitigation action within the watershed.
 After internal and partner review of the communities within the watershed, the following are overarching opportunities identified to promote community action within the watershed.

-Table 20 lists some potential needs in the Watershed and actions that could be taken under each of the four areas discussed during the Discovery meetings, including:
+Table 19 lists some potential needs in the Watershed and actions that could be taken under each of the four areas discussed during the Discovery meetings, including: